emkor/infra-homelab/README.md

 ### Prerequisites
 - capable piece of hardware (my setup is on HP Z600 workstation)
 - CentOS 7
-- Specific network setup, so it's possible to use few IP addresses for your OpenStack VMs
+- Specific network setup, so it's possible to use few IP addresses for your OpenStack VMs (TO DO)

 ### Usage:
 - ssh to your machine